cdb3ny/Mitochondrial-Genome-Scripts/README.md

 # There are two shell scripts included herein

 MONONUCLEOTIDE COUNTING
-# The frist tools is a simple script to count mononucleotide repeats in a genome (a fasta file).
+# The first tools is a simple script to count mononucleotide repeats in a genome (a fasta file).
 A commented explanation is included with the script.

 ITERATIVE GENOME ASSEMBLER
 # the second tool is a script of a pipeline for the iterative assembly of mitochondrial (or similar genomes) from long read (PacBio data)